GSA/fpki-guides/_announcements/02_google_ct.md

 **Chrome Error Screen Example**

-### Google's Purpose for CT Change
+### Google's Purpose for Certificate Transparency Change

-Google's CT change has been planned and incrementally implemented for over two years.
-Certificate Transparency provides a benefit to the global public trust community by:
+Google's Certificate Transparency change has been planned and incrementally implemented for over two years.
+CT provides a benefit to the global public trust community by:

 1. Making it difficult for a CA to issue a TLS/SSL certificate that would not be visible to a domain owner.
 2. Allowing any CA or domain owner to identify mistakenly or maliciously issued certificates.